Pushback (migration): Others

 Pushbacks have been reported on Europe's borders in the Western, Central and Eastern Mediterranean.
 There are reports that Turkey has engaged in pushbacks on its borders with Syria and Iran.
 Tunisia also engages in pushbacks of migrants (mostly Libyans).

-Australia is also engaged in pushback.
+Australia also engaged in pushback.
 On 15 January 2014, an orange fibreglass "survival capsule", containing about 60 asylum seekers, came ashore at Cikepuh in West Java.
 A second containing 34 people arrived at Pangandaran on 5 February.
 The Daily Telegraph reported that the Australian government was believed to have purchased eleven of the capsules from Singapore at a cost of around $500,000.
 In May 2014, Australia was alleged to have placed two persons who had arrived earlier in the year onto a boat with other asylum seekers which was turned back to Indonesia.
 In January 2015, Minister Dutton announced that 15 vessels, containing 429 asylum seekers in total, had been subject to turnback operations of some kind towards Indonesia or Sri Lanka since the beginning of Operation Sovereign Borders.